fititnt/ap-application-load-balancer/README.md

 **There is no vendor lock in**, not even as option on AP-ALB we do not enforce any specific cloud provider: but you should already have 1+ VPSs or bare metals able to execute Ansible playbooks (Ubuntu Server 18.04+ are more tested).
-The AP-ABL [License is Public Domain](#License) and is ok if you or your company use this role to create your own custom versions.
+The AP-ABL [license is Public Domain](#License) and is ok if you or your company use this role to create your own custom versions.

 <!--